-7.9.3.
+7.8.3.
 Work with Groups

 When you have your clients arranged into groups, you can use your groups to manage updates.
-For Salt clients, you can also apply states and formulas to all clients in a group.

 In the Uyuni Web UI, navigate to Systems > System Groups.
 The list shows an icon if there are updates available for any of the clients in the group.
 The list shows a question mark icon if checking the update status is disabled for any of the clients in the group.
 Click the icon to see more information about the updates available and to apply them to the clients.